ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+e languages spoken in the world is 3004-1.
+The
 g inhabitants of the globe profess more than
 Ce 1,000 different religions.
 The number of
 n men is about equal to the number of the